pgjdbc/pgjdbc/README.md

 ## Changelog

+Notable changes for 9.4.1211 (2016-09-18):
+* json type is returned as PGObject like in pre-9.4.1210 (fixed regression of 9.4.1210)
+* 'current transaction is aborted' exception includes the original exception via caused-by chain

 Notable changes for 9.4.1210 (2016-09-07):
+* BUG: json datatype is returned as java.lang.String object, not as PGObject (fixed in 9.4.1211)
 * Better support for RETURN_GENERATED_KEYS, statements with RETURNING clause
 * Avoid user-visible prepared-statement errors if client uses DEALLOCATE/DISCARD statements (invalidate cache when those statements detected)
 * Avoid user-visible prepared-statement errors if client changes search_path (invalidate cache when set search_path detected)